epagnin/frontiers-in-security-research/README.md

 | May 28  | Rasmus Dahlberg  |   |   |
 | June 4  | Joakim Brorsson  |   |   |

+#### Meeting Structure
+| 14:00-14:15 | take the quiz the first time
+| 14:15-15:00-ish | seminar presentation
+|15:00-15:40-ish | research discussion, Q&A
+|15:40-16:00 | take the quiz the second time and discuss the results

 ## General Insturctions
 0. You select one paper from a top conference _(see list below)_.
 Be sure to pick a work you find interesting and that has important contributions
 1. Write a one-page **report/review** on the paper _(see instructions below)_
 2. Send the paper, your report and a short summary of **why** you chose this work to me (Elena) _(this needs to be done at least 2 weeks before your seminar slot)_
-2. Get an approval for your choice by me. _(if this does not arrive within 2 days, send me a reminder)_
+3. Get an approval for your choice by me. _(if this does not arrive within 2 days, send me a reminder)_
-3. Upload the information about your seminar to this github page _(this includes the time/date of the seminar; speaker's name, the paper's title, author list and venue; and links to the paper and the report)_
 4. Prepare a **50 minutes presentation** about the work you selected
 5. Prepare a **quiz** to assess your peers' learning of your topic
 6. Get my approaval for the quiz you designed _(send the quiz to me at least 3 days before the seminar)_